cardboard-iguana/cardboard-iguana.com/log/2022-10-15-aws-deep-dive.md

 Parameter names (GET variables, header names, and JSON parameters) must match the `^[a-zA-Z0-9._$-]+$` regexp.
 While body mappings are defined explicitly, (JSON) body parameters can be referenced in non-body mappings using JSONPath expressions (in the `method.request.body` or `integration.response.body` namespace).

 Apparently the standard `$input.params(i)` variables are vulnerable to JSON path injection.
-For whatever reason Amazon *doesn't* fix this automatically, but rather recommends that returned values be processed by `$util.escapeJavaScript()` before use instead (I guess that fixing this proactively must break critical functionality for some *really* big customers...).
-(Except...
-Apparently `$util.escapeJavaScript()` produces invalid JSON when the input contains single quotes, so the construct `$util.escapeJavaScript('$').replaceAll("\\'","'")` needs to be used instead.
+For whatever reason Amazon *doesn't* fix this automatically, but rather recommends that returned values be processed by `$util.escapeJavaScript()` before use instead (I guess that fixing this proactively must break critical functionality for some *really* big customers…).
+(Except… Apparently `$util.escapeJavaScript()` produces invalid JSON when the input contains single quotes, so the construct `$util.escapeJavaScript('$').replaceAll("\\'","'")` needs to be used instead.
 WTF?)

 For all `$input` functions, the `$` parameter represents the root of the request body JSON (though it looks like this can be safely dropped so long as you're not referring to the entire object itself).